-Sony’s DualShock series of controllers goes all the way back to the first PlayStation, and the series’ name comes from the new feature that wasn’t present in the PlayStation controllers that came before it – rumble.
+Sony’s DualShock series of controllers goes back to the first PlayStation, and the series’ name comes from the new feature that wasn’t present in the PlayStation controllers that came before it – rumble.

 Now that Sony is replacing the traditional rumble with more accurate haptic feedback, it made sense (no pun intended) to slap a fresh, marketable new name on the new controller, and so we have the PlayStation DualSense instead of the DualShock 5.

-Said haptic feedback is the most drastic step forward for the DualSense, as it promises to greatly improve the gaming experience with its precise tactile feedback.
+The haptic feedback is the most drastic step forward for the DualSense, as it promises to improve the gaming experience with its precise tactile feedback greatly.
 However, it remains to be seen whether developers will make the most of this new characteristic.
 In the past, many of the major new features introduced in Sony’s controllers ended up feeling more like gimmicks that were only really experimented with by first-party developers, and we hope that that won’t be the case this time around.

 Other notable features include adaptive triggers, a built-in microphone that will allow players to communicate even without a headset, and the Share button is to be replaced by the Create button.
 Sony didn’t say much about the functionality of this new button yet, but judging by the name, it’s safe to assume that it will also allow the player to edit their screenshots and gameplay footage quickly and easily, in addition to just capturing them.